 - Author: Chris Gowen

-For more information about our smart energy and cyber security testing services, please visit: https://www.dnvgl.com/energy/details/smart-energy/index.html
+For more information about Bladed, please visit: dnvgl.com/bladed.

-Driven by its purpose of safeguarding life, property and the environment, DNV GL enables organisations to advance the safety and sustainability of their business.
-DNV GL provides classification and technical assurance along with software and independent expert advisory services to the maritime, oil & gas and energy industries.
-It also provides certification services to customers across a wide range of industries.
-DNV GL, whose origins go back to 1864, operates globally in more than 100 countries with its 16,000 professionals dedicated to helping their customers make the world safer, smarter and greener.
+Driven by our purpose of safeguarding life, property and the environment, DNV GL enables organizations to advance the safety and sustainability of their business.
+We provide classification and technical assurance along with software and independent expert advisory services to the maritime, oil & gas and energy industries.
+We also provide certification services to customers across a wide range of industries.
+Operating in more than 100 countries, our professionals are dedicated to helping our customers make the world safer, smarter and greener.

 In DNV GL we unite the strengths of DNV, KEMA, Garrad Hassan, and GL Renewables Certification.
 DNV GL’s 2,500 energy experts support customers around the globe in delivering a safe, reliable, efficient, and sustainable energy supply.
 We deliver world-renowned testing, certification and advisory services to the energy value chain including renewables and energy efficiency.
 Our expertise spans onshore and offshore wind power, solar, conventional generation, transmission and distribu¬tion, smart grids, and sustainable energy use, as well as energy markets and regulations.
 Our testing, certification and advisory services are delivered independent from each other.
 Learn more at dnvgl.com/energy.